xeno/dropbox-recursive-ignore-node_modules/README.md

 # Dropbox Ignore node_modules

-This NodeJS script works as a CLI that tells Dropbox to ignore the node_modules directory.
+This NodeJS script works as a CLI that tells Dropbox to ignore all node_modules directories.
+It searches recursively, so you only have to run it once.

 As per [Dropbox Documentation](https://help.dropbox.com/en-us/files-folders/restore-delete/ignored-files) you can see the simple command used to do this.